Easy Parsnip Purée – Creamy + Rich

 Easy Parsnip Purée Recipe

-This easy parsnip purée recipe is creamy and packed with flavor with butter, milk, and kosher salt.
-This is a great dish to serve with braised meats.
+This Easy Parsnip Purée recipe is creamy and packed with flavor.
+With butter, milk, and kosher salt, this is a great dish to serve with braised meats or as an alternative to mashed potatoes.

 Prep: 10 minutes